 The employer agrees to provide employees with a state-paid contribution to the deferred compensation program under Minnesota Statutes § 352.965.
-The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$750 per calendar year for House employees.
-The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$1,150 per fiscal year for Senate employees.
+The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$750 per fiscal year for House employees.
+The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$750 per fiscal year for House employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$1,150 per fiscal year for Senate employees.
 For employees under the jurisdiction of the LCC, the state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$950 per employee per fiscal year.
 The Appointing Authority shall determine when the state-paid contribution is paid to the employee.

-B. Conversion of Accumulated Vacation to Deferred Compensation.
+b.
+Conversion of Accumulated Vacation to Deferred Compensation.
 For employees electing the conversion of accumulated vacation to deferred compensation benefit, payment is as follows:

 The employee may convert a portion of the employee's accumulated vacation to a contribution to a deferred compensation plan for which a payroll deduction has been provided.
-For employees of the House, each employee may convert up to a total of 50 hours of vacation, non-exempt over time, and compensatory time each calendar year.
-For employees of the Senate and employees under the jurisdiction of the LCC, each employee may convert up to a total of 50 hours of vacation and compensatory time each fiscal year.
+For employees of the House, Senate, and employees under the jurisdiction of the LCC, each employee may convert up to a total of 50 hours of vacation and/or compensatory time each fiscal year.

-The Appointing Authority shall determine when the contribution of a conversion of hours, as stated above, is paid to the employee's account.
+The appointing authority shall determine when the contribution of a conversion of hours, as stated above, is paid to the employee's account.
 "Vacation leave bank hours" as stated under Vacation Leave cannot be used for conversion.

-3. Health Care Savings Plan.
+4. Health Care Savings Plan.
 The employer will provide the employee with an account in its Health Care Savings Plan, to receive any payments payable to the employee's account as severance pay or otherwise.
-The Health Care Savings Plan provides a tax-advantaged method of paying for certain health care and health insurance expenses after the employee is retired or simply no longer employed by the employer.
+The Health Care Savings Plan provides a taxadvantaged method of paying for certain health care and health insurance expenses after the employee is retired or simply no longer employed by the employer.
 These expenses can include COBRA continuation premiums, other health insurance expenses, copayments and deductibles under other health insurance, long-term care insurance premiums, or simply charges for health care.
 Expenses for the employee's dependents may also be paid from the employee's account in the plan.
-The employee pays no income tax on money deposited into the plan, and withdrawal of the money originally deposited and of the earnings is also taxfree, if the withdrawal is for reimbursement of expenses permitted under federal law to be made from these accounts.
+The employee pays no income tax on money deposited into the plan, and withdrawal of the money originally deposited and of the earnings is also tax-free, if the withdrawal is for reimbursement of expenses permitted under federal law to be made from these accounts.
 The employee is given a choice of investment options for the employee's account.
 Under federal law, deposits into the plan may come only from employer contributions, mandatory employee contributions, or mandatory deposits of severance pay.
 Voluntary employee contributions are not permitted.
 The Health Care Savings Plan will be the plan offered through the Minnesota State Retirement System, except as otherwise provided by action of the appointing authority.